21isenough/LightningATM-docs/lightningatm-setup/wallet-setup/lntxbot.md

 We'll now have to put our ATM into the "credentials scanning" mode.
 This can be done by pushing the button 3 times.

+After you pushed the button three times your display should say `Please scan your wallet credentials`.
+Now take your mobile phone with the Lntxbot and show the previously generated QR code with your credentials to the camera.

+It will now scan your credentials and safe it to the configuration of the ATM.
+I've you've been successful, your screen will say `Successful` and show you the current balance of your Lntxbot.